 The decline in the economy is mainly impacting the service industry and, in particular, the tourism sector.
 In Spain itself, the fall is estimated to be close to eight billion euros, representing a 64.7% drop compared to the previous year.
 ESTA estimates worldwide losses of more than 150 billion euros.

-The tourism sector in Spain and the rest of the world will face enormous challenges, which will require real leadership to find solutions; the Advanced Leadership Foundation and the Incyde Foundation propose a World Summit to discuss the future challenges facing the global economy in the short, medium and long term, bringing together some of the most influential leaders and institutions in order to envision the future.
+The tourism sector in Spain and the rest of the world will face enormous challenges, which will require real leadership to find solutions; the Advanced Leadership Foundation, the World Tourism Organization (UNWTO) and the Incyde Foundation propose a World Summit to discuss the future challenges facing the global economy in the short, medium and long term, bringing together some of the most influential leaders and institutions in order to envision the future.

-The World Tourism Organization (OMT); the Inter-American Development Bank (IADB); the International Youth Organization (OIJ); the Organization of American States (OAS); the International Labor Organization (ILO); the European Commission (EC); former heads of state and government officials; and Nobel Prize laureates.
+The World Tourism Organization (OMT); the Inter-American Development Bank (IADB); the International Youth Organization (OIJ); the Organization of American States (OAS); the International Labor Organization (ILO) and former heads of state and government officials.